lupyuen/lupyuen.github.io/src/lvgl3.md

 -   Later we might render __LVGL UI Controls__ (with Touch Input)

-Maybe someday all our LVGL Apps will run in a __Web Browser and on PinePhone__!
+Maybe someday we'll code and test our LVGL Apps in a Web Browser, thanks to Zig Compiler and WebAssembly!

-(And many other LVGL Devices!)

 ![Mandelbrot Set rendered with Zig and WebAssembly](https://lupyuen.github.io/images/lvgl3-wasm.png)